Bolivian National Revolution: Background

-During these events, the revolutionaries had under control more than half of the country, mainly the cities of Cochabamba and Santa Cruz.
+During these events, the revolutionaries had under control more than half of the country, mainly in the departments of Cochabamba and Santa Cruz, and their capital cities.
 Armed clashes took place in the Santa Cruz towns of Yacuiba (under the command of Froilán Calleja), Camiri and Incahuasi.
 The Revolution proclaimed Víctor Paz Estenssoro as president and Edmundo Roca as vice president, despite the fact that the former was in exile.
 Meanwhile, Urriolagoitia mobilized the army commanded by General Ovidio Quiroga, who managed to reconquer first Cochabamba and then Santa Cruz.
 Bomber aircraft were required for military operations in both cities.

 After retaking the main square, some leaders of the movement, such as Lidio Ustarez, were shot in the Manchego Barracks.
 Multiple workers took over the mines and a strike was declared in several mineral industrial centers.
 By 1 September, the government had retaken control of the country, and on 15 September, many of the Santa Cruz insurgents fled.

 Chronology

-In May 1951, Victor Paz Estenssoro of the Revolutionary Nationalist Movement (MNR) wins the presidential election, gaining large support of labor workers due to his anti-imperialist and anti-government sentiment.
+In May 1951, Victor Paz Estenssoro of the Revolutionary Nationalist Movement (MNR) won the presidential election, gaining large support of labor workers due to his anti-imperialist and anti-government sentiment.
 A Government Military Junta was immediately formed to prevent the MNR from coming to power.
 Given this reaction by the army, a year later, a coup d'état led by police general Antonio Seleme took place on April 9 with the civilian support of Hernán Siles Suazo and the mining leader Juan Lechin Oquendo, both from the MNR.
 The Police Corps had large involvement in initiating the revolt that later had the support of the population, the workers of Villa Victoria and the miners who arrived from the Milluni mine.

 On 9 April 1952, the Carabineros and the Police Corps was institutionally mobilized by the Minister of the Interior, General Seleme, and they took over strategic institutions, such as prefectures and radio stations to spread the news.
 Also mobilized was Capitan Zeballos and 21 de Julio police regiments, the Departmental Police Brigade, cadets from the Police and Police School, and the General Directorate of Police and Carabineros, all with weapons and ammunition, to take over strategic areas.
 Arms and ammunition were distributed to the civilians of the MNR who attended, as well as to the many volunteers, workers, above all, coming from the Departmental Brigade, the General Directorate and the Carabineros regiments.
 The Plaza Antofagasta arsenal, taken over by Army Captain Israel Téllez, had already been distributed to civilian combatants.
 But General Torres Ortiz, involved in the uprising, distanced himself at the last minute and had the army quartered.
 Dr. Siles Suazo sought asylum at the Nunciature that same day.
 Seeing the uncontrollable popular overflow, General Seleme resigned from leading the "Revolutionary Government".
 Lechín Oquendo, top leader of the Miners' Federation, remained, directing the uprising in the streets with the slogans "Agrarian reform" and "Nationalization of mines."